Yurills/sso-go-gin/README.md

 | `POST` | `/auth/logout` | Invalidate session (if applicable) |
 | `GET` | `/auth/me` | Get current user profile (Protected) |
 | `POST` | `/auth/refresh` | Refresh access token |

-*Note: Check `cmd/api/routes.go` or the swagger documentation (if enabled) for the full list of routes.*
-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.